 - Localised content info – telephone numbers and email addresses should be country / region specific

-To find out more about how Comtec handle AdWord translations, click here.
-If you would like to know more about our marketing translation services or to speak to one of our team about your requirements, please get in touch.
+To find out more about how Comtec handle AdWord translations, or if you would like to know more about our marketing translation services or to speak to one of our team about your requirements, please get in touch.